piersolh/piersolh/README.md

 ⭐  Check out the project I worked on last semester: ⭐
 - 🔗 Link: https://www.c4cneu.com

 I’m currently working with Code4Community to modernize NEFAC's (New England First Amendment Coalition) website using modern front-end technologies (React, JavaScript, TypeScript, HTML, Tailwind CSS).
-Additionally, we're implementing a chatbot powered by RAG (Retrieval-Augmented Generation) technology to help users easily access information about the organization and its activities. <br>
+Additionally, we're implementing a chatbot powered by Retrieval-Augmented Generation (RAG) to help users easily access information about the organization and its activities. <br>

 I am interested in fullstack, frontend, or backend web development roles.